 and will no more cover its slain.

-The slaughtered also include the unregarded innocents killed in the womb.
+The slaughtered also include innocents killed in the womb.
 Fornication gives rise to babies, and the babies are not always wanted.
-As in pre-Christian societies, modern society in such circumstances claims the right to kill.
-One in five pregnancies worldwide and almost one in three in Europe end in abortion (Sedgh et al. 2008), amounting to more than 40 million deaths each year.
+As in pre-Christian societies, in such circumstances modern society claims the right to kill, long after the first trimester in which most miscarriages occur.
+(Because of miscarriages, abortion is not a black-and-white issue, and cf. Eccl 11:5.)
+One in five pregnancies worldwide and almost one in three in Europe end in abortion, amounting to more than 40 million deaths every year (Sedgh et al. 2008).
 Hospitals cremate or simply incinerate the bodies.
-One of the gravest charges brought against Jerusalem was that “you took your sons and your daughters, whom you had borne to me [Yahweh], and these you sacrificed [to the idols] to be eaten.
-Was your whoring so small a matter that you slaughtered my children and gave them to the fire for them?”
-(Ezek 16:20f) Psalm 106 confirms that in doing so they sacrificed to demons.
+One of the gravest charges brought against Jerusalem was that “you took your sons and your daughters, whom you had borne to me [God], and these you sacrificed to be eaten.
+Was your whoring so small a matter that you slaughtered my children and gave them to the fire for them [for the idols]?”
+(Ezek 16:20f) Psalm 106 says that in doing so they sacrificed to demons.